 Channel Balances for Kinko windows

-A quick learner from Jacksonville, FL says:
+Quick Learner from Jacksonville, FL

 My channel balances are failing fairly often now.
 They may be series 351 29" length.
 I am attaching some pictures.
 They are stamped as follows: 28 3 B0 (or 80) CALDWELL.